simulatedScience/Twisty_Puzzle_Program/version_2_3_v-tables_HER/3d_piece_calculator.md

 - `vor.vertices` are the intersection points where the boundries of three or more voronoi cells meet.
 - `vor.ridge_vertices` is a list of lists of indices of `vor.vertices`.
 Each sub-list contains the indices of the vertices that form a cell boundry.

-    In 2D the ridges are lines and therefor each sublist contains exactly two vertex indices: start and end of these lines.
+    In 2D the ridges are lines, so each sublist contains exactly two vertex indices: start and end of these lines.

     In 3D the ridges are faces or more precisely: polygons.
-Therefor each sublist contains the vertex indices for each corner of the polygon.
+So each sublist contains the vertex indices for each corner of the polygon (ordered?).
 - `vor.regions` is another list of lists of indices of `vor.vertices`.
 But this time each sublist represents one voronoi cell, not just one ridge as in `vor.ridge_vertices`.
 The goal is to find all faces that belong to each region and create the voronoi cell from those faces as one 3D polyhedron.

 - There are also the attributes `vor.ridge_points`, `vor.point_region` and `vor.furthest_site` but they are not relevant for this application.